Managing investment risk: 3 factors that can help reduce investment risk

 Asset allocation and portfolio diversification go hand in hand.

-Portfolio diversification is the process of selecting a variety of investments within each asset class, which can help those looking to reduce their investment risk.
+Portfolio diversification is the process of selecting a variety of investments within each asset class, which can help those looking to learn how to mitigate investment risk.
 Diversification across asset classes may also help lessen the impact of major market swings on your portfolio.

 Portfolio diversification

-How portfolio diversification aims to reduce your risk in investments
+How portfolio diversification can help reduce investment risk

 But if you instead buy stocks in 15 or 20 companies across several different industries, you can reduce the potential for a substantial loss.
 If the return on one investment is falling, the return on another may be rising, which may help offset the poor performer.